 - The Government requires that, before you sign the FEE–HELP form, you must read the FEE–HELP Information booklet so that you are aware of your obligations under the scheme.
 If you participate in FEE–HELP, your details will be listed in DEEWR’S Higher Education Information Management System (HEIMS), and you will receive a Commonwealth Higher Education Student Support Number (CHESSN), which remains unique to you for life.

 The administration at the University and YTU offices take your right to privacy seriously, and only use information you provide for the purpose for which you give it to us.
-The second page of the FEE–HELP form includes your Tax File Number, which will be seen by only two people in the Office of the Vice-Chancellor: your college office will keep a copy of the first page, which does not include your TFN.

 For further information: